amirhosse-in/reverse/README.md

 ## Technology Stack

-The Collaborative Problem-Solving Platform will be developed using the following technologies:
+The Reverse will be developed using the following technologies:

 - **Server-Side Framework**: Django
 - **Client-Side Framework**: React